-GWA's second largest procurement category involves transport, logistics and warehousing which fulfils the movement of GWA's products to and from its operational sites and customers.
-This category is outsourced to a small pool of locally based service providers.
+GWA's second largest procurement category is transport, logistics and warehousing, which facilitates the storage and movement of GWA's products between its operational sites and customers.
+GWA runs its own warehousing facilities in Australia, New Zealand and the UK, but sources a portion of third party supplied warehousing capability in New Zealand.
+GWA relies on a select group of locally based service providers to provide freight and transport services.